ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server.md

-# Create your HPVS Secure Build Server
+# Create your HPVS Secure Build Server by using the hpvs vs create command

 ## Export Variables set in previous sections to current terminal session